Pips Answer for Monday, December 29, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-12-29
+NYT Pips easy answer for 2025-12-29

-Answer for 2025-12-29
+Complete answer for 2025-12-29 (Easy)

 I started my morning with the Easy puzzle by Ian Livengood.
 Right away, I looked for the most restrictive spots.
 The region at [1,2] was a single-cell sum of 1, which meant that cell had to be a 1.
 Looking at my dominoes, the [1,4] piece was the only one that fit there.